This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Prayers are offered to Goddess Durga every day, with each day signifying a new something.
 Side by side, devotees also worship Saraswathi, Lakshmi, Ganesha, and Karthik, who are children of Devi Durga.

-Apart from attending pujas within the complexes, people go pandal hopping to witness the artistic creations as each pandal and idol has unique and remarkable themes for the occasion.
+Apart from attending pujas within the complexes, people go pandal hopping to witness the artistic creations, as each pandal and idol has a unique and remarkable theme for the occasion.
 Kolkata, for one, never fails to astonish the onlookers with beautifully decorated pandals and idols, be it at Shobhabazar Raj Bari, Deshapriya Park, or Maddox Square Park.

-Durga Puja is a 10-day festival altogether.
-However, most of the significant celebrations take place in the last 5 days, starting from Maha Shashti.
+Durga Puja is a 10-day festival.
+However, most of the significant celebrations take place in the last five days, starting from Maha Shashti.

 chokkhudan - artist painting the eyes of goddess Durga furing Mahalaya